styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to dynamically load other components in an example?

 Although examples don’t have direct access to webpack’s `require.context` feature, you _can_ use it in a separate helper file which you require in your example code.
-If you wanted to create an example to load and show all of your icon components, you could do this:
+If you wanted to create an example to load and show all your icon components, you could do this:

 ```jsx
 // load-icons.js